panoplymedia/eslint-config-panoply/README.md

-# eslint-config-megaphone
+# eslint-config-panoply

-This package provides Megaphones's [`ESLint`](http://eslint.org/) configurations as [shareable configs](http://eslint.org/docs/developer-guide/shareable-configs.html).
+This package provides Panoplys's [`ESLint`](http://eslint.org/) configurations as [shareable configs](http://eslint.org/docs/developer-guide/shareable-configs.html).

 ## Installation

-`npm install --save-dev eslint-config-megaphone`
+`npm install --save-dev eslint-config-panoply`

 ## Usage

-Add `"extends": ["megaphone"]` to your ESLint config file to get the base eslint configuration.
-You can also use `megaphone/browser`, `megaphone/node`, `megaphone/mocha`, and `megaphone/react`.
+Add `"extends": ["panoply"]` to your ESLint config file to get the base eslint configuration.
+You can also use `panoply/browser`, `panoply/node`, `panoply/mocha`, and `panoply/react`.

 ## Example